fbpx

 Are your concerts for all ages?

-Swallow Hill strives to produce family-friendly shows acceptable for all ages.
-However, we cannot guarantee that an artist will fall in line with your family’s values.
-If you are not certain, we recommend that you research the artist and his or her music before purchasing tickets.
+All ages are allowed at our concerts.
+The majority of our concerts are generally family-friendly, however, we cannot guarantee that an artist will fall in line with your family’s values.
+If you are not certain, we recommend that you research the artist and their music before purchasing tickets.
 Children 2 and under are free.

 Is seating general admission?